Kotlin/KEEP/proposals/infinite-loop.md

 ## Design

-The proposal is to support infinite loop via the concise `for { ... }` construction without parameters or conditions.
-The curly braces `{ ... }` are required.
+The proposal is to support infinite loop via the concise `for { ... }` syntactic construction without parameters or conditions.
+The curly braces `{ ... }` are required and can not be omitted.
 It should be used as expression with the result type `Nothing`, but if a loop has a `break` expression, the result type of expression should be `Unit`.